-In my previous article, I spoke about getting past the “it’s not compliant” argument.
+In a previous article, we spoke about getting past the “it’s not compliant” argument.
 Now it’s time to face off against some others.
 How do I prove the value of cloud is actually not an argument but an opportunity.
 The real question is “how do I make the needed changes” which takes more ingenuity and élan.

 I need to show value from adopting a cloud

 Sounds easy, doesn’t it?
 Just tot up the pro’s and con’s, show the cost savings, and everyone will be on board.
 Sadly, while you can save a lot using the cloud, there are setup costs to consider and it can be really hard to evaluate what the savings will be.
 Making it worse, the real savings come from changing your IT to be more focussed on your organisation, and less on “generic” infrastructure skills.
 Benefits like “you are far more likely to get what you want” and “we can solve problems much faster” don’t show up on most accounting lines.

 One approach to finding value in the cloud is to look at the position an existing IT department is in and to look at where they want to be.
 In each state, they are splitting the time of the whole team between 4 activities (firefighting, operating, planning and extending into new or better services).
 I have drawn up a couple of graphs to help explain this.